HuDaMan0621/Top3-Group-Project-1/README.md

 ![Result Page](./dist/images/resultpage.png)
 **Result page** - left 50% of the screen is the results and the other 50% of the screen is a google map.
-The top portion of the result page will display a picture of the location, following by the name of the location, country, and score rating from the API.
+The top portion of the result page will display a picture of the location; it's on a loop of 2 second cycle to display an array of images we pull from the API.
+Following by the name of the location, country, and score rating from the API.
 An about section can be read in the same section.

 There will be 5 cards showing the top 3 of the results of the restaurants, hotels, tours, sightseeing, and nightlife. for example, the top 3 restaurants contain names of the restaurants and score ratings.
 Top 3 hotels contain names of the hotels and scores, so forth.